microsoft/SEAL/README.md

 ### Installing from vcpkg

-The seal port in vcpkg is kept up to date by Microsoft team members and community contributors.
-The url of vcpkg is: https://github.com/Microsoft/vcpkg .
-You can download and install seal using the vcpkg dependency manager:
+You can download and install seal using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager.

 ```shell
 git clone https://github.com/Microsoft/vcpkg.git